Skip to main content

 A Brief Sketch Of Kuki Politics In Karbi Anglong

 It is an indisputable fact that the Kukis in Assam have been residing long before the British invaded Assam.
-In an assessment to the Kukis of other regions, the Kukis in Karbi Anglong lags comparatively behind in several aspects like academics, employment, sports, economic facilities, healthcare etc.
+In an assessment of the Kukis of other regions, the Kukis in Karbi Anglong lag comparatively behind in several aspects, like academics, employment, sports, economic facilities, healthcare, etc.

-It won't be wrong when I say that not a single person from the Kuki community has ever received any substantial benefits in The Karbi Anglong Autonomous Council (KAAC).
+It won’t be wrong when I say that not a single person from the Kuki community has ever received any substantial benefits from the Karbi Anglong Autonomous Council (KAAC).

-To say the least, no individual from the Kuki community has ever been appointed as a fourth-grade employee in any government office till date.
+To say the least, no individual from the Kuki community has ever been appointed as a fourth-grade employee in any government office to date.

 The reason behind this, perhaps, has been the low population of the community.

-However, the Kukis of Karbi Anglong stand deficient of privileges and opportunities which are recurrently allocated to minority tribes.
+However, the Kukis of Karbi Anglong are deficient in privileges and opportunities which are recurrently allocated to minority tribes.

 Ginger Plantation Of The Kukis In Karbi Anglong

-The Kukis of Assam have been practising ginger plantation since the 1950s since ginger and chilli were the major sources of income and economy booster for the region.
+The Kukis of Assam have been practising ginger plantation since the 1950s, since ginger and chilli were the major sources of income and an economic booster for the region.

-Hence, around 90 per cent of the people from the community are involved with ginger plantation.
+Hence, around 90 per cent of the people from the community are involved with the ginger plantation.

 The estimated Kuki population in Karbi Anglong is around 60,000.
-But this is not the actual numbers as the names of those individuals without a Voter ID card is not included in the list.
+But this is not the actual number, as the names of those individuals without a Voter ID card are not included in the list.

-The Kuki-dominated areas of Karbi Anglong include Singhason, Khambamon, Bojan constituency and comprises a cluster of about 100 villages.
+The Kuki-dominated areas of Karbi Anglong include Singhason, Khambamon, and the Bojan constituency and comprise a cluster of about 100 villages.

-Out of these villages, around 80-90 villages cultivate ginger and is their primary source of income.
+Out of these villages, around 80-90 villages cultivate ginger, and it is their primary source of income.

 It may be mentioned here that neither the Assam government nor KAAC offers any beneficial assistance to the ginger farmers.

-The Kukis in Karbi Anglong uses jhum cultivation to produce organic ginger and the social customary law of the community rests primarily on the village chiefs.
+The Kukis in Karbi Anglong use jhum cultivation to produce organic ginger, and the social customary law of the community rests primarily on the village chiefs.

-In 2003, Praveen Kumar (Manohar Parrikkar Institute for Defence Studies and Analysis) had remarked that ginger was one of the reasons which generated a conflict between the Karbis and the Kukis and this can be established as true.
+In 2003, Praveen Kumar (Manohar Parrikar Institute for Defence Studies and Analysis) had remarked that ginger was one of the reasons which generated a conflict between the Karbis and the Kukis, and this can be established as true.

 Not just Karbi Anglong, but the production of organic ginger has boosted the economy of the state as well.